biobakery/humann/readme.md

 ----

-### HUMAnN2 and paired-end sequencing data ###
+### HUMAnN 2.0 and paired-end sequencing data ###

-End-pairing relationships are currently not taken into account during HUMAnN2's alignment steps.
-This is due to the fact that HUMAnN2 strictly aligns reads to isolated coding sequences: either at the nucleotide level or through translated search.
+End-pairing relationships are currently not taken into account during HUMAnN 2.0's alignment steps.
+This is due to the fact that HUMAnN 2.0 strictly aligns reads to isolated coding sequences: either at the nucleotide level or through translated search.
 As such, it will frequently be the case that one read (`READ1`) will map inside a given coding sequence while its mate-pair (`READ2`) will not.

 Example:
 ```